-There are currently eight deep injection wells in Pennsylvania.
+The Pennsylvania DEP has permitted 11 injection wells, and at least one additional injection well is under consideration in Plum Borough, a suburb of Pittsburgh.
 In 2014, wells were permitted in Elk County and Clearfield Counties.
 However, in Clearfield, the EPA later remanded the permit, citing "factual mistakes" in the agency's response to public comments (Colaneri, May, 2014).
 Residents of a sparsely-populated township in Indiana County passed an ordinance to prevent the re-use of an old well for the purpose of waste disposal, after their objections and appeals were denied.
 The company which received the approval filed suit.
+In the spring of 2017, the PA DEP filed suit against Highland Township in Elk County and Grant Township in Indiana County at the same time that it approved injection well permits in those townships.
+Although Pennsylvania is not a state that is known for earthquakes, the PA DEP in 2017 confirmed the first shale gas drilling-related earthquakes in the state.
+For the Clearfield County, Elk and Indiana county injection wells permitted in 2017, the DEP now requires operators to install seismic detection equipment, and report data promptly (Hurdle, 2017).
 Although Pennsylvania is not a state that is known for earthquakes, the PA DEP is currently considering creating regulations to determine if there are "seismic hazard areas" where injection wells should be avoided (Legere, 2014).
+Pennsylvania in 2016 expanded its network of seismic monitors, so that it can detect minor earthquakes and shut down gas operations in early response.